open/close all folders

 - Broken Pedestal: This probably started during the Civil War, but during the Jihad people stopped blindly idolizing him.

 - Luke, You Are My Father: Was on the receiving end of this.
-When Kitsune Kurita revealed his parentage to the Inner Sphere, a conspiracy of Kurita loyalists who intended to make him a Puppet King were reviled to learn that he was "tainted" with Davion blood.
+When Kitsune Kurita revealed his parentage to the Inner Sphere, a conspiracy of reactionary Draconis hardliners called the Black Dragon Society who intended to make him a Puppet King were reviled to learn that he was "tainted" with Davion blood, resulting in a number of them committing Seppuku.
 Conversely, several FedSun traditionalists painted Kitsune's mother Omiko Kurita as a harlot who tried to corrupt gallant Victor.
 Vic himself?
 He was just glad that there was some tangible legacy of his romance with Omi.

 - Second Love: Victor has a habit of becoming romantically entwined with daughters of both his parentage's ancestral enemies.
 In this case, it was for his maternal Steiner heritage: Isis Marik, truly of the Marik line (since she's the illegitimate daughter of the "Real" Thomas Marik), pulled him out of despair after his first love, Omiko Kurita, was assassinated.
 The two eventually married and had several children.

 - Star-Crossed Lovers: And for his paternal Davion heritage, he had a clandestine affair with Omiko Kurita, daughter of Coordinator Theodore Kurita.
 The affair bore a son, Kitsune, whom Victor was not even aware of until the boy had become a man and was already making a name for himself.

 - Warrior Prince: A bit of a deconstruction: While he is an eminent leader of armies, he is rather lacking in political savvy.
 His treacherous sister exploits this for all it's worth to arrogate power from him.